el-abraham/mini-project/README.md

 ## Overview

 This is a simple food ordering application built using Golang (backend) and React (frontend).
-It allows users to browse, select, and order food items.This project is
+It allows users to browse, select, and order food items.

 ## Technical Requirements